thk2b/malloc/README.md

 - `free` immediately coalleses neighboring free blocks

+	This is a constant time operation but is ineficient because free block might be coallesed, then split soon thereafter.

 Memory is managed via two entities, `page`s, representing virtual memory pages, and `block`s, representing allocated blocks of memory.

 Each zone is a set of pages.
 If a zone becomes fully allocated, we allocate additional pages.